Garulf/Nexusmods-Search/README.md

 ## Usage:

-Simply start typing your search query, or type ":" to select a game to filter your search by.
+Simply type the keyword `nx` and start typing your search query, or type ":" to select a game to filter your search by.